-- We have a history of losses and may not achieve or sustain profitability in the future; - We will require additional financing to carry out our plan of operations, and failure to obtain such financing may cause our business to fail; - We currently only have one product candidate, the PoNS device, which is authorized for commercial distribution in Canada, and we have not obtained authorization to distribute the PoNS device commercially in the United States, Europe or Australia and may never obtain such authorization; - We may encounter substantial delays in planned clinical trials, and planned clinical trials may fail to demonstrate the safety and efficacy of the PoNS device to the satisfaction of regulatory authorities; - Generation of revenue related to the PoNS technology is dependent on the PoNS Treatment being prescribed by physicians in the United States and our ability to train physical therapists in the supervision of the use of the PoNS Treatment; - · Market awareness of the PoNS device is limited, and the neuromodulation market is new and uncertain; - We are dependent on third-party scientists and research institutions, in part, for research and development and on third parties for the manufacture and distribution of our product; - The COVID-19 pandemic and outbreaks of communicable diseases may continue to materially and adversely affect our business, financial condition and results of operations; - Third parties may gain access to our technology if our intellectual property protection is insufficient; - We may be subject to various litigation claims and legal proceedings, including intellectual property litigation, which may adversely affect our business; - Commercialization of our product outside of Canada is dependent on obtaining market authorization from the FDA and foreign regulatory authorities, which will require significant time, research, development, and clinical study expenditures and ultimately may not be successful; - Failure to secure contracts with workers' compensation and third-party administrators or rehabilitation clinics could have a negative impact on our sales and would have a material adverse effect on our business, financial condition and operating results; - Failure to obtain a reimbursement code from the U.S. Department of Health and Human Services so that the PoNS device is covered by Medicare and Medicaid could have a negative impact on our intended sales and would have a material adverse effect on our business, financial condition and operating results; - · If we fail to comply with healthcare laws, we could face substantial penalties and financial exposure; - We face ongoing government scrutiny and regulation in connection with the development of product candidates and following marketing authorization; - After commercialization, a product recall or the discovery of serious safety issues with our products could have a significant adverse impact on us; and - · We have been the victim of a cyber-related crime, and our controls may not be successful in avoiding future cyber-related crimes.
+- We have a history of losses and may not achieve or sustain profitability in the future; - We will require additional financing to carry out our plan of operations, and failure to obtain such financing may cause our business to fail; - We currently only have one product, the PoNS device, which is authorized for commercial distribution in Canada, Australia, and in the U.S. for treatment of MS, and we have not obtained authorization to distribute the PoNS device commercially in Europe or in the U.S. for other indications and may never obtain such authorizations; - We may encounter substantial delays in planned clinical trials, and planned clinical trials may fail to demonstrate the safety and efficacy of the PoNS device to the satisfaction of regulatory authorities; - Generation of revenue related to the PoNS technology is dependent on the PoNS Therapy being prescribed by physicians in the U.S. and our ability to train physical therapists in the supervision of the use of the PoNS Therapy; - Market awareness of the PoNS device is limited, and the neuromodulation market is new and uncertain; - We are dependent on third-party scientists and research institutions, in part, for research and development and on third parties for the manufacture and distribution of our product; - The COVID-19 pandemic and outbreaks of communicable diseases may continue to materially and adversely affect our business, financial condition and results of operations; - · Third parties may gain access to our technology if our intellectual property protection is insufficient; - We may be subject to various litigation claims and legal proceedings, including intellectual property litigation, which may adversely affect our business; - Commercialization of our product outside of Canada, Australia, and the U.S. for indications other than MS is dependent on obtaining market authorization from the FDA and foreign regulatory authorities, which will require significant time, research, development, and clinical study expenditures and ultimately may not be successful; - Failure to secure contracts with workers' compensation and third-party administrators or rehabilitation clinics could have a negative impact on our sales and would have a material adverse effect on our business, financial condition and operating results; - Failure to obtain a reimbursement code from the U.S. Department of Health and Human Services so that the PoNS device is covered by Medicare and Medicaid could have a negative impact on our intended sales and would have a material adverse effect on our business, financial condition and operating results; - If we fail to comply with healthcare laws, we could face substantial penalties and financial exposure; - We face ongoing government scrutiny and regulation in connection with the development of product candidates and following marketing authorization; - After commercialization, a product recall or the discovery of serious safety issues with our products could have a significant adverse impact on us; and - We have been the victim of a cyber-related crime, and our controls may not be successful in avoiding future cyber-related crimes. - We are reliant on third-party, single-sourced contract manufacturing, exposing us to risks that could delay our sales or result in higher costs or lost product revenues.